p4lang/p4c/backends/tc/README.md

   (key & mask) == value &&& mask` (here, `&&` is logical and, and `&&&` is bit
   masking as used in P4).
 - A write-only key-value store for the extracted header fields.
-This is a mapping from each header field (such as `ethernet.heaerType`) to the extracted value.
+This is a mapping from each header field (such as `ethernet.etherType`) to the extracted value.
 - Definitions of header types and header instances the parser extracts from the packet.
 These definitions maintain only the sizes and the order of header